ryan-kp-miller/Chicago-Crime-Analysis/README.md

 In the future, I hope to reattempt this problem when I have learned new techniques to help with imbalanced class distributions.
 One idea I have as of 3/29/2020 is using under-sampling techniques.

 ## Dashboard Setup

+After cloning this repo, you need to download both the general crimes [dataset](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) and the homicides [dataset](#https://data.cityofchicago.org/Public-Safety/Homicides/k9xv-yxzs).
+Save these CSV files as crimes_general.csv and crimes_murders.csv, respectively, in the Data folder in your local copy of the repo.

+Next, run the data_preprocessing.py script to create the crimes_cleaned.csv file that will be the data source for the dashboard.
+After creating the data source, open the dashboard and go into the query editor.
+In the Source step of the query, change the data source file path to the path of the crimes_cleaned.csv file.
+Finally, click Close and Apply, and once the query is done refreshing, the dashboard will be ready to go.